 The Woman’s Auxiliary (WA) serves a unique purpose in the life of The Southern Baptist Theological Seminary, the oldest institution of the Southern Baptist Convention.
 WA is a vital part of the life of the seminary, where around 5,500 men and women are preparing for service in Christian ministry and missions.

 For over 50 years, WA of The Southern Baptist Theological Seminary has been helping students achieve their goal of being trained to serve our Lord.
 From its beginning, the major purpose of the WA has been to provide scholarships for female students.
 WA has changed the world through the giving of hundreds of scholarships for women.

-WA also gives support to international students, takes on projects around the campus including The Attic, a ministry for the benefit of currently enrolled SBTS and Boyce students and their immediate families and provides donated gently used clothing for men, women and children as well as household items and furniture.
+WA also gives support to international students and takes on projects around the campus including The Southern Exchange, a ministry for the benefit of currently enrolled SBTS and Boyce students and their immediate families that provides donated gently used clothing for men, women and children as well as household items and furniture.

 The purpose of WA is:

 On Monday, September 16, 2019, from 10:30 a.m. – 1:00 p.m., we will gather to hear from women in all walks of life speak on the topic of hospitality.
 Please purchase tickets prior to the event by calling (502) 897-4143 by September 2.
 We encourage group sales among churches and fellowship groups.
 Lunch will be served from 12:00 p.m. – 1:00 p.m.
 Childcare is available on first come, first served basis by reservation.
 Free valet parking will be available at the Pavilion.

 1. The Hospitality Challenge: Overcoming Hindrances

 Let’s look at practical and creative solutions to common hindrances so that your home can be a blessing to others.

 Led by Allie Klein, Farmdale Baptist Church